 In either case, you’ll need to adjust the length (and possibly the gauge) of your core wires to accommodate the larger beads.
 The Rainbow Agate pendant frame, for instance, was made with 16ga core wires and 28ga weaving wire.
 Also, you can add spacer beads, as I did on the Ancestor Pendant, to help the focal bead stand out.

-Don’t be Afraid to Experiment with the Lyonesse Pendant Design
+Don’t Be Afraid to Experiment with This Design

 Choose three different styles and sizes of focal beads.
 Then see what sort of results you get by changing the core wire gauge or the number of core wires.
 The principles for forming and weaving the core wires remain the same.
 You simply need to change the cut lengths of your core wires to change the size of your bead frame.
 You may also need to adjust the size of the mandrels that you use to shape the core wires.